gmarland/AutodeskViewerSnapshot/README.md

 ## Summary

-I wanted to try to create a simple app that loaded the Autodesk Viewer and then captures a PNG image out of whatever is currently in the viewer.
+I wanted to try to create a simple app that loaded the Autodesk Viewer and then captures a PNG image out of whatever is currently in the view frame.

 For this example it creates a deck of slides on the left hand side which could then be used in presentations etc.